-STEM Industry Mentoring Program
+STEM Career Mentoring

-What is the STEM Industry Mentoring Program?
+What is STEM Career Mentoring?

-Mentoring is an informal partnership where an experienced mentor provides guidance and support to a current University of Melbourne student.
+Mentoring is an informal partnership where an experienced industry mentor provides guidance and support to a current University of Melbourne student.
 Meetings focus on career planning and making the most of your time at the University.

 The program aims to provide students with increased confidence in career decision-making and a sense of direction for transitioning into employment or further study.